notaryproject/specifications/threatmodel.md

 3. Making images unavailable for installation.
 4. Prevent a party from learning about updates to currently installed artifacts.
 5. Convincing a party to download large amounts of data that interfere with the party's system.
-6. Enabling future attacks of the above types to be carried out more easily.
+6. Enable future attacks of the above types to be carried out more easily.
 For example, by causing a party to trust the attacker's key.

+## Out of Scope
+The following attacks are considered out of scope for Notary v2:
+1. Denial of Service (DoS) attacks.
+2. Registry validation.
+A registry may choose to do validation when artifacts are uploaded, but this validation is out of scope of Notary v2.